Electric Picnic: 2020 festival

 The 2020 event was cancelled due to the COVID-19 pandemic.

 2021 festival

 The 2021 event was cancelled due to the COVID-19 pandemic.

 2022 festival

 Electric Picnic 2022 took place at Stradbally from 2 to 4 September after a gap of two years.
 Dermot Kennedy, Tame Impala and the Arctic Monkeys headlined the festival.
+Almost 70,000 people attended the event.

 The HSE issued a drug warning to festivalgoers after "high strength" MDMA with two times the average dose was found.
 An anonymous drug testing facility was set up at the festival for the first time.